NixOS/rfcs/rfcs/0146-meta-categories.md

    - The categorization is already present; this RFC proposes to expose it to a higher level, in a more discoverable, structured format.

-   - Categorization is very traditional among software collections.
-Many of them are doing this just fine for years on end, and we can easily imitate them - and even better, given we have Nix language machinery available.

-     - A well-made categorization is useful for specialized search engines, adding a new field for narrowing searches.

    - The complete removal of categorization is too harsh.
 A solution that keeps and enhances the categorization is way more preferrable than one that nukes it completely.

+   - Categorization is very traditional among software collections.
+Many of them are doing this just fine for years on end, and Nixpkgs can imitate them easily - and even better, given we have Nix language machinery available.

 # Unresolved questions
 [unresolved]: #unresolved-questions